Building Facade Matching Grant Fund Program

 - Professional Design Services;

-- Quality exterior improvements intended to restore facades and exteriors, including windows, doors, porches, and balconies.
+- Quality exterior improvements intended to restore facades and exteriors, including windows, doors, porches, balconies, sign repair and restoration.

 - Painting and cleaning;

 - Masonry repair or cleaning;

 - Repairing or replacing cornices, entrances, doors, windows, decorative details and awnings